kpovel/job-portal/README.md

 ## Introduction

 This Job Portal simplifies the job application and recruitment process for job seekers and employers.
-It uses modern technologies such as TypeScript, Next.js, TailwindCSS, and PlanetScale.
+It uses modern technologies such as TypeScript, Next.js, TailwindCSS, and LibSQL.
 The platform is designed to quickly and efficiently connect job seekers with potential employers, providing a simplified response and feedback loop.

 ## Features